ankitjhagithub21/Random-joke-generator/README.md

 # Random-joke-generator
-A web-based application that displays a random joke, built with Bootstrap, JavaScript, and the Fetch API.
+A web-based application that displays a random joke, built with Bootstrap, JavaScript.

 ## Getting Started
 These instructions will help you get a copy of the project up and running on your local machine for development and testing purposes.